gammapy/gammapy/docs/makers/ring.rst

 --------
 This technique is used in classical Cherenkov astronomy for the 2D image computation.
+Details on the ring background method can be found in [Berge2007]_

 To include the classical ring background estimation into a data reduction chain, Gammapy provides the `RingBackgroundMaker` and `AdaptiveRingBackgroundMaker`